nicholasneo78/simple-chatbot/README.md

 ## Next Step
 To deploy this chat app into an Amazon EC2 instance.

-## Some images of the conversations between user and the chatbot.
+## Some images of the conversations between user and the chatbot
 ![img1](./images/bot1.png)
 ![img2](./images/bot2.png)
 ![img3](./images/bot3.png)